Frequently Asked Questions (FAQ)

 CAN I DOWNLOAD THE DATA?
 DOES CARBON MAPPER CHARGE FOR ITS DATA?

-The following journal papers and reports describe the methods used to generate the various data sets presented here.
-Please use the appropriate citation when referencing a given data product in a report or paper.
+Our protocols for plume detection and Quality Control (QC) protocols can be found here.
+Additionally, the following journal papers and reports describe the analysis methods used to generate the various data sets presented here including quantitative emission estimates and uncertainties.
+Please use the appropriate citation when referencing a report or paper.

 Multi-basin analysis: San Joaquin, Permian, Uinta, Denver-Julesburg, Marcellus (Data from 2020-2021)

 Cusworth, D. H., Thorpe, A. K., Ayasse, A. K., Stepp, D., Heckler, J., Asner, G. P., Miller, C. E., Chapman, J. W., Eastwood, M. L., Green, R. O., Hmiel, B., Lyon, D., & Duren, R. M. (2022).
 Strong methane point sources contribute a disproportionate fraction of total emissions across multiple basins in the U.S. PNAS. https://www.pnas.org/doi/10.1073/pnas.2202338119